Azure/communication-ui-library/docs/architecture/RepoPackagesAndPacklets.md

 ### Packlets

-Packlets are internal libraries we use to ensure correct code seperation.
+Packlets are internal-only libraries we use to ensure correct code seperation.

 List of current Packlets: